GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Introduction

 \section{Introduction}

-Text-to-video generation is rapidly advancing, offering astonishing photorealism and new creative workflows.
-Yet, the ability to control generated video content---especially camera movement and trajectory---remains limited.
+Text-to-video generation is rapidly advancing, offering increasingly photorealistic results and new creative workflows.
+Yet, the ability to control generated video content---especially camera trajectory---remains limited, particularly for extreme camera rotations such as top-down shots, Dutch angles, or full 360\degree{} pans.
 Early approaches rely solely on textual input which does not provide fine-grained control, such as specifying geometric parameters for camera paths and angles.

-Recent methods~\cite{he2024cameractrl,he2025cameractrl,bahmani2025vd3d,bahmani2025ac3d,bai2025recammaster,wan2025} address this limitation by conditioning video models with explicit camera trajectories, frequently encoded as Plücker rays.
+Recent methods~\cite{he2024cameractrl,he2025cameractrl,bahmani2025vd3d,bahmani2025ac3d,bai2025recammaster,wan2025,li2025cameras,zhang2025unifiedcamerapositionalencoding} address this limitation by conditioning video models with explicit camera trajectories, frequently encoded as Plücker rays or relative camera positional encodings.
 However, these representations are inherently ambiguous and lack the precision of real camera systems.
-Typically, camera extrinsics used for Plücker conditioning are defined \emph{relative} to the first frame, making it impossible to explicitly control camera orientation with an absolute reference within the environment (e.g., with respect to gravity).
+Typically, camera extrinsics used for Plücker conditioning are defined \emph{relative} to the first frame, making it impossible to explicitly control camera orientation with an absolute reference within the environment (\eg, with respect to gravity).
+Furthermore, they are trained on videos with limited camera movement and fail to generalize to extreme camera rotations.

 In this work, we introduce \method{}, a novel gravity-centric approach to data annotation that overcomes this challenge and enables precise, absolute user control over generated camera trajectories, as illustrated in~\cref{fig:Teaser}.
-The name reflects the role of a gimbal—a device that stabilizes orientation in physical space—mirroring our use of gravity as a global reference to stabilize and disambiguate camera rotation.
-To resolve rotational ambiguity, we leverage geometrically calibrated 360\textdegree{} panoramic videos.
-By sampling camera crops over the sphere, we can remove the camera bias in human-captured datasets, allowing rare camera shots such as Dutch angles (45\textdegree{} roll) or extreme pitches to be sampled.
-This alignment enables the generation of cinematic shots, such as low- and high-angle perspectives, which are uncommon in regular video datasets.
-The effectiveness of this approach is demonstrated in \cref{fig:driving_video}, where our method produces frames with camera views that more closely match the intended trajectories than previous methods.
+The name reflects the role of a gimbal---a device that stabilizes orientation in physical space---mirroring our use of gravity as a global reference to stabilize and disambiguate camera rotation.
+To resolve rotational ambiguity, we leverage geometrically calibrated 360\degree{} panoramic videos.
+By sampling camera crops over the sphere, we can remove camera bias in human-captured datasets, enabling the sampling of rare cinematic camera shots, such as barrel rolls (a ``twisting'' camera rotation), extreme low- and high-angle perspectives, or looping 360\degree{} rotations.
+The effectiveness of this approach is demonstrated in \cref{fig:extreme-rotation}, where our method produces frames whose camera views more closely match the intended trajectories than those of previous methods.
+This enables models trained with our pipeline to learn a wide range of camera trajectories, far beyond the predominantly straight, forward-facing paths in conventional videos.